Slamsneider/SingleTom/README.md

   - System prompt
   - Conversation history
   - User prompt
-  - `max_tokens` parameter value
+  - `max_tokens` parameter (optional and will default to max available tokens if not set)

-  The sum of these components must be less than the total tokens available for the model, or else an error will occur.
+  The sum of these components, must be less than the total tokens available for the model, or else an error will occur.
   ### max_tokens (parameter)
   The `max_tokens` parameter determines how many tokens should be reserved for the response.
+If set to AUTO (default) it will reserve the maximum available tokens for the model.
+Note: You only pay for the actual tokens used and not by how many is reserved for the output.

   ### finish_reason (output)
   The `finish_reason` indicates the reason why the response ended.
-It can be either "stop" or "length". "stop" means that the response had a 'normal' run, while "length" indicates that the response reached the `max_tokens` limit and is incomplete.
-If so, then to continue the response, you can use the word "continue" as the next prompt.
+It can be either "stop" or "length". "stop" means that the response had a 'normal' run, while "length" indicates that the response reached the token limit and is incomplete.
+If so then delete some stuff in history and try again.

   ### temperature (parameter)
   The temperature parameter controls the randomness of the response.
 Lower values will result in more predictable responses, while higher values will result in more surprising responses (hallucinations).